microsoft/bobsql/demos/devops_sqlcontainers/sqlcontainers/readme.md

 ## Connect to the container and run a query

-1. Connect to SQL Server using the connection string `localhost,1401`
+1. Connect to SQL Server using the connection string `localhost,1401` with SQL Server Management Studio.

 Use the login **sa** and password **Sql2022isfast**